Meuse → Mosel → Rhine - The Netherlands

 Start the route With Tom

-Fig.A - Start the route.
+Fig.1 - Start the route.

-From here on, the journey truly begins.
+From here on, the journey and adventure truly begins.
 Of course, you can join the route from wherever you like, but we globally describe the journey as it starts from Andijk, which is our home port.
 As already stated, we do not give all details of large parts of this beginning, because our waterways are very, very well documented and we don't expect that y'all start the journey at Jachthaven Andijk.

 From Andijk, there are several routes you can take to head south.
 In general, these are: